SMBRelay Bible 7: SSRF + Java + Windows = Love

-SSRF attack is becoming famous and gets a lot of attention this year.
-Our company has performed some research in this area, and we got some interesting results, some interesting nuances which can be used to create good attack vectors.
-I'll show you one of them.
+The SSRF attack gains popularity and gets a lot of attention this year.
+Our company has performed some research in this area, and we got some interesting results which can be used to create good attack vectors.
+Let me show you one of them.

-We know that we can force a server to perform a request via SSRF attack.
+We know that a server can be forced to perform a request via SSRF attack.
 Our experience shows that sending HTTP requests is one of the most frequent situations.
-But what can we do with it?
+But how can we deal with it?
 If our target is a Java-based application on OS Windows, we can try to execute an NTLM relay attack over HTTP.
-Why is it possible?
-Because Java has an internal HTTP-client, which supports NTLM authentication by default.
+How is it possible?
+Java has an internal HTTP-client, which supports NTLM authentication by default.
 So we can use SSRF attack against the Java application, and it will connect to our web server.
-Then, our web server will demand NTLM auth and the Java app will send its credentials.
-Therefore, we can perform any NTLM Relay attack (including SMB Relay) or get Windows user name and password of the Java app from NTLM net hashes.
-For each attack, we can use Metasploit modules: 'HTTP Client MS Credential Relayer' (auxiliary/server/http_ntlmrelay) or 'HTTP Client MS Credential Catcher' (auxiliary/server/capture/http_ntlm).
+Then, our web server will demand NTLM authorization and the Java app will send its credentials.
+Therefore, we can perform any NTLM Relay attack (including SMB Relay) or get Windows user name and a password of the Java app from NTLM net hashes.
+We can use Metasploit modules for each attack: ‘HTTP Client MS Credential Relayer’ (auxiliary/server/http_ntlmrelay) or ‘HTTP Client MS Credential Catcher’ (auxiliary/server/capture/http_ntlm).

 But Java doesn’t have such rules.
 So a Java application will perform NTLM authentication on any hosts which will demand it, even on http://www.evil.com/ (with dots) or http://192.168.0.1 (any IP address).
 So we are able to grab hashes while we are located anywhere in the Internet.

-To sum it all up.
-Our experience shows that many big Java applications have different vulnerabilities which let us perform SSRF attacks.
-Often, they are launched under user accounts rather than as services in OS Windows.
+To sum up, our experience shows that many big Java applications have different vulnerabilities which let us perform SSRF attacks.
+They are launched under user accounts more often rather than services in OS Windows.
 So, there we have a very good base to perform NTLM Relay attacks (including SMB relay).

 SSRF + Java + Windows = Love :)